nnellans/terraform-guide/README.md

 }
 ```
 - So, if your Collection/Structural var has 5 entries, then you'll get 5 different copies of that Inline Block
-- `for_each` supports many types of variables, specifically Lists, Sets, Maps, Tuples, and Objects
+- `dynamic` block `for_each` supports many types of variables, specifically Lists, Sets, Maps, Tuples, and Objects

-- When you specify the `for_each` parameter on an inline block, then you can use new variables inside that Inline Block:  `<inlineBlockToDuplicate>.key` and `<inlineBlockToDuplicate>.value`
+- When you specify the `for_each` parameter on a `dynamic` block, you can use new variables inside that Inline Block:  `<inlineBlockToDuplicate>.key` and `<inlineBlockToDuplicate>.value`
   - For a Set variable:
     - `<inlineBlockToDuplication>.key` and `<inlineBlockToDuplication>.value` are both set to the current item in the Set
     - Typically, you would just use `<inlineBlockToDuplicate>.value`